-Redundancy: A Resource To Help You Cope
+Redundancy: A Helpful Resource

 For those who have experienced it, redundancy is horrible.
 It can come out of nowhere and can feel like the world is ending.